Tips on how you can reduce water wastage in your home.

 Due to this, borrowers found it more difficult to obtain a mortgage.
 In its 2018 mortgage survey, consumer watchdog Which? reported that one in six of those surveyed admitted they had had an application declined in the past; 41% were aged 18 – 24.

-So, what can you do to boost your chances of being approved first time?
+What can you do to boost your chances of a mortgage being approved first time?

 First things first, you need to ensure your credit report is up to scratch before submitting an application.
 This is because lenders will undertake checks to ensure you would be a good customer.